RuiningLi/Stanford-CS229-autumn-2018/README.md

 ### Motivation

-My motivation is to provide people who are self-studying this course a sample solution to the problem sets, so that when they get stuck they know where to look for hints.
+My motivation is to provide people who are self-studying this course sample solutions (not guaranteed to be free of errors) to the problem sets, so that when they get stuck they know where to look for hints.